 Transcoding is an option available on video conferencing bridges that allows conferences to be established with participants using different video conferencing formats.
 For example, systems and locations using ISDN (H.320) can seamlessly communicate with other locations using IP or Internet connections (H.323).

 A firewall protects your network from unwanted Internet traffic.
 A firewall can be an appliance installed on the network or software running on your computer.
 When installed, a firewall exists between your computer(s) and the Internet, i.e., a virtual wall.
 The firewall lets you request web pages, download files, chat, etc. while making sure other people on the Internet can not access services on your computer like file or print sharing.

 If a videoconferencing system (any type) is behind a firewall, it cannot receive communications from H.323 gatekeeper, so it cannot complete a registration or use gatekeeper services.
 (The gatekeeper is not a means of bypassing the restrictions of a firewall.)
 A videoconferencing system behind a firewall must initiate a videoconference using the IP address of the remote video conferencing system since it cannot make use of the gatekeeper's services.
 Firewalls maks it difficult to use videoconferencing bridge for multipoint videoconferencing.

 There can be a series of firewalls to address:

 Does the institution you are at have a campus firewall?
 Currently, the University of Iowa does not have a campus firewall.

-If you are running Windows XP, is its firewall turned on?
+If you are running Windows, is its firewall turned on?